zachary-berdell-elliott/book-search-api-migration/README.md

 * [Questions](#questions)

 ## Installation
 This application can be installed by cloning this repository.
-You will then run `npm run build` in the root directory then `npm run develop` to start the application.
+You will then run `npm run install` and `npm run build` in the root directory then `npm run develop` to start the application.

 ## Usage
 This application can be used in the heroku live link.
 First you will need to sign up with a username, email, and password.
 After that you can search for books and save them by clicking the save button.
 The saved books can then be viewed in the saved books page.